Join our team today and make a difference for the future of Inuit Women

 - Provide internal and external consultation with Inuit organizations as required.

 - Build and sustain partnerships and relationships with other Inuit organizations, communities, and services.

 - Other duties as required.

-- Knowledge and understanding of the issues Inuit communities, including health and wellbeing.
+- Knowledge and experience of the North and working with Inuit.

 - Spoken and written Inuktut language is desirable.
 French is an asset.

 Pauktuutit is a small but mighty team of individuals who work to improve the quality of life for all Inuit women.
 Our mission is to foster a greater awareness of the needs of Inuit women and create change to advance women’s full social, economic, and cultural participation in communities in Inuit Nunangat, as well as cities across Canada where Inuit live.

 Pauktuutit is an equal opportunity employer, with policies and practices intended to build an inclusive, accessible, and respectful work environment.
 We strongly encourage applications from Inuit and other Indigenous people.
 All qualified applicants will receive consideration for employment without regard to age, ancestry, color, gender identity or expression, physical or mental disability, political affiliation, race, religion, sex (including pregnancy), sexual orientation, or any other characteristic protected by applicable laws, and regulations.

 We are committed to accommodating individuals with disabilities throughout the recruitment process.
 If you require accommodations, please indicate so in your application.